 Mr Chitalu has been a Non-executive Director of African Energy Resources since listing and has assisted African Energy through his extensive business and Government contacts in the region.
 He also holds Current Directorships in various private entities.

-Mr Chitalu is a Chartered Certified Accountant, Fellow of the Association of Chartered Certified Accountants (UK) and holds a practicing certificate from the Zambia Institute of Certified Accountants.
+Mr Chitalu is a Chartered Certified Accountant, Fellow of the Association of Chartered Certified Accountants (UK) and holds a practising certificate from the Zambia Institute of Certified Accountants.
 He also holds a Master’s Degree in Economics, Finance and Politics of Development from Cambridge University as well as a Bachelor’s Degree in Accounting and Finance from the University of Zambia.

 Mr Hume’s career in the resources industry stretches back several decades, primarily in the fields of managed fund investments, capital raising and project development.
 In early 2000, Mr Hume became a Founding Partner of The Sentient Group, an independent private equity investment firm specialising in the resources sector which now has investments and commitments totalling in excess of US$2.5b.
 Sentient’s current investment portfolio includes projects in power generation, energy storage, potash, and base, precious and ferrous metals mining.
 Prior to co-founding The Sentient Group, Mr Hume was a consultant to AMP’s Private Capital Division, focusing on international resources and telecommunications strategies.
 He also managed a privately controlled investment company, Devipo, and was a Director of an international investment company, Impala Pacific.